 The XUV 300 has a few aces up its sleeve when it comes to styling, features and more importantly, the way it drives.
 Check out Sirish’s test drive review of the XUV 300 here.
 The XUV 300 is based on the Ssangyong Tivoli and shares its X100 platform, albeit the wheelbase is reduced to cater the sub 4-metre category.
 Styling is definitely better than the Tivoli and Mahindra scores on that front.
 It gets LED DRLs, projector headlamps and LED tail lamps.

 In terms of safety, the XUV 300 also gets a first in class 7 airbags, including a knee airbag for the driver.
 It is also equipped with a sunroof, heated side mirrors, front parking sensors and disc brakes for all four wheels.
 All the above features are segment first.
 The car is also equipped with ESP and hill start assist.
-For creature comforts, there’s dual zone temperature control system and a 17.78cm touch screen infotainment system with Android Auto and Apple CarPlay, steering mounted controls, smart watch connectivity and leather seats.
+For creature comforts, there’s dual zone temperature control system and a 17.78cm touch screen infotainment system with Android Auto and Apple CarPlay, steering mounted control and smart watch connectivity.
 You also get three steering modes – comfort, normal and sport to change the steering feel when driving in different conditions.
 While the W4 and W6 trims get 205/65 section tyres with 16 – inch steel wheels, the top spec W8 and W8 (O) get the 215/55 with 17-inch diamond cut alloy wheels.

 Coming to the pricing front, it’s rivals like the Vitara Brezza, Nexon and EcoSport start at Rs 7.67 lakh, Rs 6.36 lakh and Rs 7.82 lakh.
 The XUV 300 is the pricier of the lot and has only four trims compared to the Nexon is available is a staggering 22 trims and two engine options – one petrol and one diesel along with an option of AMTs.